tkorulczyk/sda-weather-service/README.md

 WeatherService is a Java application designed to provide the current weather forecast for a specified city.
 It efficiently fetches weather data from external APIs and caches the results in a in memory H2 database, enhancing performance and minimizing redundant API calls.

-![AI Generated Lighting](src/project_desc/img/ai-generated-7922513_1280.jpg?raw=true "AI Generated Lighting")
-Disclimer: the image was generated using AI image generation tool therefore is not subject to copyright protection.
+![AI Generated Lighting](src/project_desc/img/ai-generated-7922513_1280.jpg?raw=true "AI Generated Lighting") **Disclaimer:** The image was generated using artificial intelligence and, as such, is not subject to copyright protection.

 ## Key Features: